 - When viewers enjoy video content, it increases brand association by 139%

 So what are some up-to-date, best practices for harnessing the power of video content in your inbound marketing campaigns?
-Let’s answer this question by exploring the two major ways to view video, traditional pre-recorded form, and live online, followed by a closer look at how to integrate video marketing into your business’ content strategy.
+Let’s answer this question by exploring the two major ways to view video, traditional pre-recorded form, and live online, followed by a closer look at how to integrate video marketing into your business’ digital marketing strategy.

 - For beginners, creating specialized ‘thank-you’ videos from your team to new customers and clients that you connect with.